 Return to the office – the IoT as a key piece of the puzzle

-Wi-Fi access points as game changers in the fast and cost-effective rollout of flexible workplace solutions
+EnOcean as game changer in the fast and cost-effective rollout of flexible workplace solutions

 It’s no longer just a matter of speculation: The home office is here to stay.
 Before the pandemic, around 4 percent of all employees in Germany worked from home.
 According to statistics, this rose to about 30 percent during the first lockdown.
 Recent surveys show that most companies and employees will be opting for a mixture of in-person and at-home work in the future.
 Given that there’s no going back to the days before the coronavirus, it’s time to rethink our earlier concepts of workstations and space.

 IoT solutions supply the data necessary for analyzing and optimizing the utilization of space.
 One example is the growing introduction of flexible desktop sharing models for handling the future mix of days at home and in the office.
 Their basis is IoT solutions that use sensors to intelligently network buildings.
 Previous projects have shown that it isn’t just a matter of reducing costs by minimizing utilization of space.
 The primary objective is for employees to be able to work together productively.
 In hybrid models, the most important factor is the function of space.
 More interaction, creativity, and comfort for the employees in the office results in higher productivity.